vd Brink Home Automations

 Calculate temperature differences

-Calculate the temperature difference between an inside room temperature and the outside temperature, and round by two decimals.
-This sensor introduces an availability template, which will ensure the template sensor will only be available when both source sensors are working properly.
+Calculate the temperature difference between an inside room temperature and the outside temperature, and round it to two decimals.
+This sensor introduces an availability template, which ensures the template sensor is only available when both source sensors are working properly.
 If not, the template sensor will show as unavailable.

 Temperature difference with outside